kailopm/golang-cicd/README.md

 Create `DOCKERHUB_USERNAME`
 Create `DOCKERHUB_TOKEN`

-Time to `Commit!` and see what's going on.
+Time to `Commit!` and let's see what's going on.

 # Set up CD using GitOps (Argo CD)
 ### CD pipeline